MicrosoftDocs/visualfsharpdocs/docs/conceptual/cancellationtokensource.createlinkedtokensource-method-[fsharp].md

 ## Return Value
-The created CancellationTokenSource.
+The created `CancellationTokenSource`.

 ## Remarks
 This API is provided for use only with the F# Core Library Versions that targets .NET Framework 2.0.
-If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **M:System.Threading.CancellationTokenSource.CreateLinkedTokenSource(System.Threading.CancellationToken,System.Threading.CancellationToken)**.
+If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, [`System.Threading.CancellationTokenSource.CreateLinkedTokenSource`](https://msdn.microsoft.com/library/dd642252.aspx).

 ## Platforms